Finding Gold: Hiring the Best and the Brightest

 How do I determine appropriate accommodations?

 The employee or intern with a disability is your best resource for determining appropriate workplace accommodations.
-He or she likely knows what will be needed to succeed on the job and potential vendors if equipment needs to be purchased.
+They likely know what will be needed to succeed on the job and potential vendors if equipment needs to be purchased.

 The college disabled student services office can assist you when determining appropriate accommodations for a student worker from that school.
 Their experience providing accommodations for that student in the classroom will be useful when determining appropriate accommodations on the job.